RosesOfDeath/RosesOfDeath/README.md

 ### ✷ . you can c+h with me! as long I had c+h comf in my name bcuz mostly I am alone so yeah,,,

+###### I don't prefer comf when I am sad,, this caused from my can't comfort and I hate it,, I don't deserve comf when I can't comfort my loved ones! remind that!

+⛓️ . ⚜︎ ᯓ﹎﹎┈═══════╌﹎﹎ 𖥑 . 𖥔

 # random images bcuz idk what to said 😛😛😛